-DigiCert's PED keys (secret keys for accessing/activating cryptomodule partitions) are kept under multiperson control which is manually logged for audit purposes in accordance with Section 5.4.1.
+DigiCert's USB authentication tokens (secret keys for accessing/activating cryptomodule partitions) are kept under multi-person control which is manually logged for audit purposes in accordance with Section 5.4.1.

-The PED Keys are kept in tamper-evident envelopes kept in separate safes.
-In accordance with Section 5.2.1.2, at least two people are needed to activate the CA private key.
-Both of the Luna Security Officer (Blue Key) and the Luna Partition Administrator (Black Key) are required.
-The blue and the black PED keys are protected by a different four-digit PIN known only to the authorized holder of that key.
+The USB authentication tokens are kept in tamper-evident envelopes kept in separate safes.
+At least two people are needed to activate the CA private key.
 Additionally, pursuant to this CPS the additional presence of a witness or auditor is required to activate and use the CA private keys.

-For purposes of disaster recovery, backups of CA private keys are stored on Luna PCMCIA cards, associated PED keys are made under two-person control (see Section 6.2.4), and these CA key materials are stored securely off-site.
-Re-activation of the backed-up CA private keys (unwrapping) requires the same

-PED Keys and PCMCIA devices under multi-person control as when performing other sensitive CA private key operations.
-The separation-of-duties/multi-party control provided by the PED and PED keys prevents a single individual from gaining access to the CA private key.
+For purposes of disaster recovery, backups of CA private keys are stored on Luna PCMCIA cards, associated USB authentication tokens are made under two-person control (see Section 6.2.4), and these CA key materials are stored securely off-site.
+Re-activation of the backed-up CA private keys (unwrapping) requires the same USB authentication tokens and PCMCIA devices under multi-person control as when performing other sensitive CA private key operations.
+The separation-of-duties/multi-party control provided by the n-of-m authentication tokens prevents a single individual from gaining access to the CA private key.